Faces (1968 film): Production

 Faces was Cassavetes' fourth directorial work, and was entirely self-financed by him and Rowlands, his wife.
 The cast allegedly worked for no pay, but were promised profit participation.
 Filming, including protracted rehearsals, took place over the course of eight months in locations throughout Los Angeles, including Cassavetes' house.
-The film was shot on high-contrast 16 mm black and white film stock.
+The film was shot on high-contrast 16 mm black and white film stock between January and June 1965.

 Lynn Carlin had no prior acting experience when she was cast as Maria Forst.
 She was working as a secretary for Robert Altman at the time, and Cassavetes often hired her as a script reader and casting assistant.
 After she was fired by Altman, Cassavetes cast her in Faces, and her debut performance earned her a nomination for the Academy Award for Best Supporting Actress.

 Steven Spielberg worked as an unpaid runner on the film during part of production.

 Versions

 As is the case with several of Cassavetes' films, several different versions of Faces are known to exist (though it was generally assumed that, after creating the general release print, Cassavetes destroyed the alternative versions).
 The film was initially screened in Canada with a running time of 183 minutes, after which Cassavetes cut it down to 130 minutes.

 While the 130-minute version of the film is the one preferred by Cassavetes and that went into general release, a print of a longer, 147-minute version of the film was accidentally later found by Ray Carney and deposited in the Library of Congress.
 The opening 17 minutes of this print were included as a special feature in The Criterion Collection's box set John Cassavetes: Five Films, though Carney has said that there are numerous differences between the two films throughout their running times.